Follow TV Tropes

 • Boss Subtitles: Before each battle with the stage's main boss, the boss' name and subtitle appears on screen.

-• Bowdlerize: In the original PC (plus steam version) and arcade versions of Trouble Witches, the players can poke the Pumpkin Girls' pumpkin, ears, and even their chest.
-Poking the Pumpkin Girls' chest was cut from Troubles Witches NEO!, which was a good move on their part since any implications of inappropriately touching a 10-year-old girl (even if it's Played for Laughs) would have meant jail time for the developers in these times.
+• Bowdlerize: In the original PC game (as well as Origin) and arcade versions of Trouble Witches, the players can poke the Pumpkin Girls' pumpkin, ears, and even their chest.
+Poking the Pumpkin Girls' chest was cut from Troubles Witches NEO!, which was a good move on their part since any implications of inappropriately touching a young girl (even if it's Played for Laughs with the player being condemnation for it) would have meant jail time for the developers in these times.

 • Bullet Hell: You shoot a lot, and your enemies tends to do more.

-• Dub Name Change and Spell My Name With An S: Both are all over the place in the English localization of Trouble Witches NEO!.
+• Dub Name Change: Both are all over the place in the English localization of Trouble Witches NEO!.
 Same with Trouble Witches Origin.

 • Dude Looks Like a Lady: Elektra (Peropero's familiar) looks and sounds like a female cat, despite being male.
 His chest tuft even resembles human breasts.